-Regaining a sense of normalcy during a global health crisis is something that many people are still working on.
+Regaining a sense of normalcy during a global health crisis is something many people continue to work on.
 Although change and stress are inevitable, the context of this disruption to daily life is staggering—isolation, anxiety, and hopelessness are looming feelings that many are trying to work through.

-Aside from being a functional activity, cooking has been a method to stay active mentally and physically during the quarantine period.
-Both of these activities are worthwhile engagements whether you’re looking to pass the hours away, learn a new skill or to simply feel better about everything that’s happening in the world right now.
+Aside from being a functional activity, cooking allows you to stay active mentally and physically during quarantine.
+Both of these activities are worthwhile engagements whether you’re looking to pass the hours away, learn a new skill or simply feel better about everything happening right now.

-Here are some other ways that cooking and baking impact your mental and emotional well-being:
+Here are other ways that cooking and baking impact your mental and emotional well-being:

 While you can hardly expect quarantine to become an avenue for socialization, online communities can keep you company.
-In a study done in 2018 on cooking groups, such as community kitchens, cooking was found to be a great way to foster feelings of belongingness and to bond over shared social interests.
+In a 2018 study done on cooking groups, cooking was found to be a great way to foster feelings of belongingness and to bond over shared social interests.